basarat/demo-generics/script.md

 }
 ```
 * It has an array where it stores the data
 * A method to push a new item into the queue
 * A method to pop an existing item from the queue

-An issue with this implementation is that you can push a variable of any type on to the queue and pop anything
+* An issue with this implementation is that you can push a variable of any type on to the queue.
+* Later on when you pop an item, it might not have a consistent type.
+* Of course the bug here was pushing a string instead of a number.

 ```js
 const queue = new Queue();